San Jacinto College Complaint Procedures for Students

 Impartiality of College Officials

-To facilitate prompt responses to grievances or grievance appeals and to preclude conflicts of interest, the Dean of Compliance & Judicial Affairs, the Associate Vice Chancellor of Student Services, the Campus Provosts, and/or the Chancellor may designate another College official to consider a grievance or grievance appeal and to render a decision.
+To facilitate prompt responses to grievances or grievance appeals and to preclude conflicts of interest, the Dean, Student Rights and Responsibilities, the Associate Vice Chancellor of Student Services, the Campus Provosts, and/or the Chancellor may designate another College official to consider a grievance or grievance appeal and to render a decision.

 Every student has the right to file a complaint or to participate in an investigation without being subjected to retaliation.
 Retaliation is an adverse action taken by an employee or student against an individual who makes a good faith complaint using the procedures in this code, including making a good faith report of discrimination, harassment, or sexual misconduct or who participates in an investigation pertaining to a complaint of discrimination, harassment, or sexual misconduct.
-For an action or decision to be considered adverse, it must be materially adverse and be of the type that would dissuade a reasonable person from exercising his or her rights to file a complaint or to participate in an investigation.
+For an action or decision to be considered adverse, it must be materially adverse and be of the type that would dissuade a reasonable person from exercising their rights to file a complaint or to participate in an investigation.
 Unlawful retaliation does not include petty slights or annoyances.
 Any employee or student who engages in retaliation may be subject to disciplinary action.
+Additional definitions applicable to retaliation claims are found in the College’s Allegations of Sexual Misconduct Procedure, Procedure III.3006.D.a.